magebanz/mybank/README.md

 SQL for transactional account with highest balance is under src/main/resources/static

-Please note that an assumption was made that transactional accounts have account type NOT LIKE 'LOAN'

 I couldn't create UI due to time constrains as well work commitments, so I created MyBankResource to test all the usecases.

-Please start up the application, ensure that all the tables are populated.
+Please start up the application, all the tables should be populated.

 Once server is started, got to http://localhost:8080/swagger-ui.html# in your browser.

 Usecase 1 : Display transactional account with balances